-The hidden tunnel at Clingmans Dome that’s becoming a tourist attraction in its own right
+The hidden tunnel at Kuwohi is becoming a tourist attraction in its own right

-Nearly everyone who has visited the Great Smoky Mountains National Park is familiar with Clingmans Dome and its famous observation tower, located along the state line of Tennessee and North Carolina.
-Completed in 1959, the Clingmans Dome observation tower is the highest point in the Smoky Mountains.
+Nearly everyone who has visited the Great Smoky Mountains National Park is familiar with Kuwohi, formerly Clingmans Dome, and its famous observation tower, located along the state line of Tennessee and North Carolina.
+Completed in 1959, the tower is the highest point in the Smoky Mountains.
 It stands over 6,000 feet tall and offers 360-degree views.
 On clear days, guests can see almost 100 miles in any direction from the top of the tower.
-But have you heard of the secret abandoned hiking tunnel below Clingmans Dome?
+But have you heard of the secret abandoned hiking tunnel below Kuwohi, formerly Clingmans Dome?

 IN THIS ARTICLE